Meme1079/NoteSkin-Selector/README.md

 # NoteSkin Selector

-Originally posted in Psych Engine Discussions now transfer mayo78 Psych Discussions.
-And posted in Gamebanana this scrupt makes you select the NoteSkin/NoteSplashes!
+Originally posted in Psych Engine Discussions now transfer mayo78 Psych Discussions and posted in Gamebanana .This script makes you select the NoteSkin/NoteSplashes!

 # Q&A